jgomer2001/testing/README.md

 * Nickname
 * Date-time added
 * Last used date-time
-* Phone number (only for this credential type)
+* Phone number (only for this type of credential)

-Notes:
+*Notes:*
 * Updating a credential involves assigning a different nickname for the credential.
 For changing additional attributes, the user will have to delete that credential and do enrollment once more.

 * Deleting a credential only requires prompting the user for completing the action.
 This action cannot be undone.
 Also, this may potentially restore the preferred authn mechanism to "password".

 ### Use of identifier-first authentication

-To instruct the IDP (Gluu server) to present the user with certain authentication method, an appropriate acr_value must be passed in the `Get authorization url` step of OIDC.
+To instruct the IDP (Gluu server) to present the user with certain authentication method, an appropriate `acr_value` must be passed in the `Get authorization URL` step of OIDC.
 For this to happen, the application must "identify" the user beforehand to be able to determine which preferred method to pass (i.e. lookup in LDAP).

 Hence, when a user tries to visit the home page of credential manager, this flow occurs:
 * A form field is presented to the user asking to enter his username.
 Then he/she presses a "next" button
 * A new field appears where user can choose the authn method wanted for this session.
-This list is populated with values applicable for the current cred. manager installation (see [Available authentication methods]()).
+This list is populated with values applicable for the current cred. manager installation (see [Available authentication methods](#available-authentication-methods)).
 Default selected method corresponds to the already-set preferred method for this user or "password" if he has none.
-* User presses a "next" button and is taken to the SSO form where authentication takes place according to acr_value passed
+* User presses a "next" button and is taken to the SSO form where authentication takes place according to `acr_value` passed

 ### Application configuration details